 6. Caleta de Famara, where to stay in Lanzarote for surfing

-The little village of Caleta de Famara on the western coast of Lanzarote is considerably less packed with tourists than many of the other coastal towns on the island.
+Caleta de Famara is known as a surfers paradise.
+This little fishing village of Caleta de Famara on the western coast of Lanzarote in the Municipio of Teguise is considerably less packed with tourists than many of the other coastal towns on the island.

 It is also popular with paragliders and kite surfers, who can make the best use of the strong winds to zip across the waves.

 If extreme sports are not your thing, the area may still interest you as a walking spot.
-The landscape boasts spectacular Famara cliffs and a number of hiking trails.
+The landscape boasts spectacular Famara cliffs, which have the highest point on the island, Peñas del Chache, and a number of hiking trails.

 Since the area hasn’t developed much of a tourist market, it has maintained a more local, residential vibe than a lot of the island.
-While you won’t find any high-end shops and restaurants here, it is a great place to try some fresh local cuisine and soak in the authentic culture of the Canary Islands.
+It is a great place to try some fresh local cuisine and soak in the authentic culture of the Canary Islands.